What does your website’s schema markup look like? If you don’t know, you’re going to want to keep reading!

 - Save changes.

-Or, there are more abstract reasons that Google won’t stick your site in position zero.
+Sometimes, your code won’t work for a simple reason, like your markup not being eligible for rich results.
+Sometimes, there’s a more abstract reason that Google won’t stick your site in position zero.
 Google might not consider your domain to be reliable or you have too few pages with structured data markup.

 Other issues include things like profanity or a mismatch between your content and the featured image you’ve chosen.
 Maybe the data fails to represent what your brand or the content on your other pages is all about.